Chuqi-Leo-Zhang/Mask4VTON/README.md

 ## Tips
 1. The clothes images are expected to has a white background.
 2. For easy implementation, you can save your clothes images in directory [clothes](clothes) and save the person image in directory [persons](persons).
 I also provided some clothes and person images for you to test.
+3. The clothes type is expected to be one of the following types: 'T-shirt/top','Trouser','Pullover','Dress','Coat','Sandal','Shirt','Sneaker','Ankle Boot'.
-The mask result would be save at person_seg directory.
+4. The mask result would be save at person_seg directory.
 Some details would be mentioned in the [notebook](mask4vton.ipynb)

 ## Acknowledgments